JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Clicking on a user will open the conversation with him #DONE
 - Make the createPostWizard work for sending messages #DONE
-- Test the message poster
+- Test the message poster #DONE
+- Users profile on top when messaging that user #DONE
+- MessageView Component where I can pass the fetched messages data
 - Clear all button to delete all search results
 - Previous search results for logged in users
 - Search bar should also search messages and display the users and messages mixed